Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

-The results above indicate that learning with associative STP strengthens effective coupling in the direction opposite to the experienced stimulus propagation.
+The results above indicate that learning with STP dynamics, particularly associative STP, can strengthen effective coupling in the direction opposite to the experienced stimulus propagation.
 Such ``backward'' connectivity motifs have been proposed as a circuit mechanism for hippocampal \emph{reverse replay} \cite{haga2018Recurrent}.
 We therefore asked whether Fisher-information optimization in our model gives rise to reverse replay when external drive is removed.

 After learning, we simulated the network dynamics in the absence of stimulus drive and examined the resulting spontaneous activity patterns.
-Networks with STP dynamics generated spontaneous sequential events that propagated opposite to the original stimulus direction, consistent with reverse replay (Figure~\ref{fig:reverse-replay}A,B).
-Reverse replay was observed under both associative STP and non-associative STP, but it was markedly more temporally compressed (faster propagation) and more spatially selective (sharper contrast) when release probability was also optimized.
-In contrast, networks with static synapses did not exhibit reliable replay-like sequences (Figure~\ref{fig:reverse-replay}C).
+With associative STP, spontaneous sequential events robustly propagated opposite to the original stimulus direction, consistent with reverse replay (Figure~\ref{fig:reverse-replay}A).
+Non-associative STP can also generate reverse replay, but requires a stronger background drive, and the resulting sequences are less reliable (Figure~\ref{fig:reverse-replay}B).
+In contrast, networks with static synapses require strong background input to generate replay-like events, which propagate forward (Figure~\ref{fig:reverse-replay}C).